patmorin/patmorin.github.io/problems/gridobstacle.md

 {:.center}
 ![3-tree proof case 2](images/3tree-2.svg)

-In both cases, we can verify that the (at most 3) new neighbours of $u$ also satisify the stronger inductive hypothesis.
+In both cases, we can verify that the (at most 3) new neighbours of $u$ also satisfy the stronger inductive hypothesis.
 </div>